oban-bg/oban/guides/recipes/recursive-jobs.md

 # Recursive Jobs

-Recursive jobs, like recursive functions, call themselves after they have have executed.
+Recursive jobs, like recursive functions, call themselves after they have executed.
 Except unlike recursive functions, where recursion happens in a tight loop, a recursive job enqueues a new version of itself and may add a slight delay to alleviate pressure on the queue.